Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework

-For both the WASP-17b and HD 189733b cases, I intentionally only targeted the observed absorption region between 7-12 $\mu$m, ignoring the effects of cloud opacity on the rest of the spectrum.
 A more complete retrieval methodology may be developed in the future, able to both retrieve optical constants at specific wavelengths and utilise a more general cloud scheme across the wavelength range.
 In testing, I first attempted a Kramers–Kronig (KK) approach, retrieving the $k$ constant and using KK to calculate the $n$, similar to \citet{Irwin_2018}.
 However, I found the computation to be too inefficient, and the retrieval unable to converge on a reasonable timescale.
 An alternative may be to post-process the retrieved $k$ values using KK to produce physically consistent $n$ values that can be compared to current databases.
+This method would also reduce the required number of retrieved parameters through ignoring the real component of the optical constants.
 This is left to future iterations of the model.

 In this study, I used an Nvidia GeForce RTX 4090 GPU for all retrievals which is sub-optimal for several reasons: \begin{itemize} \item Double precision, 64 bit operations, critical for accurate forward model operation, are not optimised in the 4090 consumer grade architecture compared to server-grade equipment, reducing the numerical operation speed significantly. \item The 4090 was released in 2022, and is considered last generation hardware.
 Newer GPUs may be even up to 10-100\% faster. \end{itemize} Therefore, I expect the specific values quoted in this study can be improved upon, possibly 2-5$\times$ using an optimised hardware setup.